Solstice Gravel Grinder

 About Solstice Gravel Grinder

-The 2024 Solstice Gravel Grinder will be in its eighth year as a premier grassroots Nebraska gravel grinder that starts and ends in Beatrice, NE on June 22nd.
+The 2025 Solstice Gravel Grinder will be in its ninth year as a premier grassroots Nebraska gravel grinder that starts and ends in Beatrice, NE on June 21st.
 This ride will again journey through some of the most beautiful back roads and gravel south and east of Beatrice.
 The terrain mixes steep hills, rollers, and minimum maintenance roads.
 The Solstice 100 (The Hundy) is our original distance, and the field will be limited to 140 riders.
 We will also offer a couple of shorter routes.
 The 60+ mile gravel grinder, called the Solar Fiddy, which will be limited to 160 riders.
 And the 50K Kindler (35+ miles) will return again this year and will follow many of the same roads as the other routes and also mix in miles on the newly completed Chief Standing Bear Trail.
 We added a new category a few years ago, the Hundy Team Relay.
 This is a co-ed event in which you are required to have at least one female on your team.
 We also added a Juniors Category in the Kindler and Fiddy distances for youth 18 and under, at a reduced price.

 THE RULES: